Lord of Hell: Correct, but I hardly see what—

-- Occurs in another Atlus game, Catherine.
-If the player has made Chaos choices for the duration of the game and answered all of the final questions with freedom in mind, he asks Catherine, a succubus, to marry him...
+- Catherine: If the player has made Chaos choices for the duration of the game and answered all of the final questions with freedom in mind, then he asks Catherine, a succubus, to marry him...
 And she agrees.
 He wakes up in Hell the next morning and decides to strap on a sword and start killing demons wearing nothing more than his boxers...
-And eventually grows so powerful that everybody knows who he is and he uses Catherine's father (himself a powerful demon) as a seat.
-While he's making out with the guy's daughter and several other succubi.
+Eventually he transforms into an incubis and grows so powerful that everybody knows who he is and he uses Catherine's father (himself a powerful demon) as a seat.
+He does this while he's making out with the guy's daughter and several other succubi.

-- The game's manual states that Mortal Kombat's Shinnok became ruler of the Netherworld by deposing Lucifer, which is probably the only reference to Judeo-Christianity in the entire series.
+- The game's manual states Shinnok became ruler of the Netherworld by deposing Lucifer, which is the only reference to Judeo-Christianity in the entire series.

-- Also, Noob Saibot (who is, of course, the original Sub-Zero, resurrected under Quan Chi's control as a 'Revenant' warrior) has this as his Arkade Ending in Mortal Kombat (no, the OTHER one) - with his powers boosted by Quan Chi in order to assassinate Shao Kahn, he is able to break free of Quan Chi's control, and make a secret deal with the rival Realm of Chaos.
-After the Realm of Chaos severely weakens the Netherworld in a surprise attack, Noob Saibot seizes control and becomes the new King of Hell...
+- Noob Saibot has this as his Arkade Ending in Mortal Kombat (no, the OTHER one) - with his powers boosted by Quan Chi in order to assassinate Shao Kahn, he is able to break free of Quan Chi's control, and make a secret deal with the rival Realm of Chaos.
+After the Realm of Chaos severely weakens the Netherworld in a surprise attack, Noob Saibot seizes control and becomes the new King of Hell.

 - In the Onimusha games, Oda Nobunaga makes a Deal with the Devil in the first game of the series, just prior to the heroes killing the Demon King.
 He then takes command of the Demonic Realm for the next two titles of the series (and the Game Boy Advance game.)